 The v.5 was the first ever dual processor commercial chess computer.
 It was also one of the best choice Avant Gardes in terms of strength v price.
 The dual processor versions achieving relatively more in playing strength than the versions with lots of expensive Hash Table RAM.
 The manual claims a 70% speed-up over the v.2.
 SSDF tests found an average 59% speed-up.
 The v.5 was well covered by Larry Kaufman in Computer Chess Reports 1990 No.2 Page 3 (link) where he concluded that it was good value.
 Nevertheless it is believed that only 50 of the v.5 version were built.
 So this v.5, which is serial number 007, is both an interesting and a rare chess computer.

 Information on all of the Avant Garde versions is shown in the table below.
 The table includes a v.1 version that was in fact never released for sale by Fidelity and a v.11 version which was not a Fidelity released product.
 In fact the v.11 model description covers about 40 specials built with Fidelity components into Elite A/S, Prestige and Avant Garde boards by Wilfried Bucke.
 You can read about v.11s here (link).

-Latterly other specials have been built which are sometimes described as v.11s but usually share little similarity with an Avant Garde and are not built from Fidelity components.
+Latterly other specials have been built which are sometimes described as v.11s but are not built from Fidelity components.
 Call them what you like but for me they are not v.11s.
 There are also re-engineered Avant Garde versions around and a potential buyer needs to be aware that they may contain alterations including more modern electronics.